Thelonedevil/OTBProject/docs/tutorial.md

 #### Finding Your Installation Directory

 After running the bot once, it will have set up a directory to store data for the bot.
-The default installation directory is a folder called ".otbproject" in your home directory.
+The default installation directory is a folder called `.otbproject` in your home directory.
 On Windows, you can find your default installation directory by typing `%USERPROFILE%\.otbproject` into the address bar of Windows Explorer (which is the file explorer, and is not the same as Internet Explorer).
 I assume that if you are on Mac or Linux, you know where your home directory is.

 After this point, all paths will be denoted within the `.otbproject` installation directory, and it is assumed that you have already determined that directory's location.